hyejoonhwang/itp-blog/content/Intro to PComp/Midterm Project - Mystery Die.md

 Yay it works!

-I booked an office hour with Justin to ask about the Bluetooth connection since i thought it would be better to have the sound coming from the laptop because it would be loud and clear and also easy to guide the users to tell what exactly they should expect to interact with y die.
+==I booked an office hour with Justin== to ask about the Bluetooth connection since i thought it would be better to have the sound coming from the laptop because it would be loud and clear and also easy to guide the users to tell what exactly they should expect to interact with y die.
 (I want to have a switch that triggers a sound prompt that tells the users to ask question and through the die.)

 Justin thought that it would be much easier process to adjust some code to make the volume up by changing the soundboard to Serial mode. so I tried connecting UG and GND pin in soundboard and also connected Arduino TX pin to Soundboard RX pin to change the soundboard to Serial Mode.
 BUT then the soundboard didn't play the sound at all.
 Justin's guess is that since we changed it to Serial mode it's no longer reading on/off communication anymore. we tried to write a code that makes sense to serial mode to read but we couldn't figure out. so I ended up cutting the wires that was connecting UG and GND in soundboard so that we can go back to the original mode.